reinier/microdox-mk1/README.md

 With this [QMK](https://beta.docs.qmk.fm) keymap I try to accomplish a couple of things:

-- Keep qwerty my main layout for now (experimenting with P on right pinky finger)
+- Keep qwerty my main layout for now, except for P at right pinky
 - Only use 36 keys
 - Minimal number of layers for usability
 - All layers available on thumb cluster
 - Mods on every layer ([home row mods](https://precondition.github.io/home-row-mods), layers 2 and 3 left hand only)
 - Easy sync between my [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) and [Moonlander](https://www.zsa.io/moonlander/) ([my Moonlander keymap](https://github.com/reinier/moonlander-mk1)) by adding an extra mapping in `definekeys.c`
 - Minimize pinky use on both sides for ergonomic reasons
-- I can always press the Hyper key to make sure I'm on layer 1
+- I can always press the Hyper key to make sure I'm on layer 0
 - Tab and space should be clear of tap dances to have a pleasurable typing experience

 The keymap: